-The introduction, author biography, discussion questions, and suggested reading that follow are designed to enhance your group’s discussion of The Handmaid’s Tale
+The introduction, author biography, and discussion questions that follow are designed to enhance your group’s discussion of The Handmaid’s Tale

 , Margaret Atwood’s seminal work of speculative fiction.

 The seminal work of speculative fiction from the Booker Prize-winning author, now a Hulu series starring Elizabeth Moss, Samira Wiley, and Joseph Fiennes.

 Offred is a Handmaid in the Republic of Gilead.
 She may leave the home of the Commander and his wife once a day to walk to food markets whose signs are now pictures instead of words because women are no longer allowed to read.
 She must lie on her back once a month and pray that the Commander makes her pregnant, because in an age of declining births, Offred and the other Handmaids are valued only if their ovaries are viable.

 Offred can remember the days before, when she lived and made love with her husband Luke; when she played with and protected her daughter; when she had a job, money of her own, and access to knowledge.
 But all of that is gone now….